filo10/progetto-ispw/doc/1-srs/srs.md

 ## User Stories

-1. As a student without a car, I want to find a ride, so that I can reduce my commute time.
+1. As a student without a car, I want to find a lift, so that I can reduce my commute time.
 [FB]
-2. As a user, I want to know if a driver is recommendable, so that I feel safe going with her/him.
+2. As a user, I want to know if a driver is recommendable, so that I can choose to go with her/him or not.
 [FB]
 3. As a student that goes to the University by car all alone, I want to share my trip with collegues, so that I can do my part in reducing carbon emission.
 [FB]
-4. As a Passenger, I want to delete a seat I reserved, so that it can be available again for someone else.
+4. As a passenger, I want to delete a seat I reserved, so that it can be available again for someone else.
 [FG]
 5. As a System Administrator, I want to ban a bad user, so that the community can always be safe.
 [FG]
 6. As a driver, I want to see passengers' rating, so that I can decide to accept or not their request for a ride.
 [FG]